hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 ---
 title: "Bottlenecks in LAMMPS"
-teaching: 0
+teaching: 40
-exercises: 0
+exercises: 45
 questions:
 - "How can I identify the main bottlenecks in LAMMPS?"
+objectives:
+- "Learn how to analyse timing data in LAMMPS"
+keypoints:
+- "First key point.
+Brief Answer to questions.
+(FIXME)"
+usemathjax: true
+---

+- "How can I identify the main bottlenecks in LAMMPS?"
 - "What is load balancing?"
 - "How do I come up with a strategy for the best optimisation?"
 objectives:
 - "Learn how to analyse timing data in LAMMPS and determine bottlenecks"
 keypoints:
 - "The best way to identify bottlenecks is to run different benchmarks on a smaller system and "compare it to a representative system"
 - "Effective load balancing is being able to distribute an equal amount of work across processes for inhomogeneous systems"
-usemathjax: true
----

 [Earlier]({{ page.root }}{% link _episodes/02-hardware-performance.md %}), you have
 learnt the basic philosophies behind various parallel